What is the Scaled Agile Framework (SAFe®)?

 Though agile adoption is often organic (beginning with a single development team doing standups and sprints), many organizations struggle to extend agile adoption across teams — much less across departments.
-Frameworks like these can give organizations tested approaches for successfully scaling agile across teams and complex environments.
+Frameworks like SAFe® give organizations tested approaches for successfully scaling agile across complex product teams and environments.

-According to documented case studies, users have experienced the following measurable improvements after implementing SAFe®:
+According to documented case studies, organizations can gain the following from implementing SAFe®:

 20 to 50 percent increases in productivity